KaiaSMcDonald/microblog_EC2_deployment/README.md

 <p>A way I would optimize this infrastructure is to implement automation mainly to tackle changes and updates that may alter the progression of the stages essential in deploying the application.
 The reason I am opting for automation is because I would like to reduce the likelihood of human error interfering with the development and deployment of the application.
 A tool that I would use is Anisble, which can automate task, reduce errors, and manage the infrastructure. </p>

 ## Conclusion
+<p> This project provides a great opportunity to discover the backbone pieces such configuration files and othe components that help self provisioned resources successfully deploy an application.
+It also highlights the insights you can gain when using monitoring tools like Grafana and Prometheus.
+In addition to unveiling how that information can help drive decisions to improve a business or service for customers.</p>